hibtc/madgui-installer/README.rst

 madgui-portable
 ===============

-Folder structure and scripts for getting a portable development version of madgui_ for windows.
+Folder structure and scripts for deploying a portable development version of madgui_ for windows.

 .. _madgui: https://github.com/hibtc/madgui